dawarich-app/site/docs/tutorials/expose-instance-via-cloudflare-tunnel.md

 ```
       RAILS_APPLICATION_CONFIG_HOSTS: ""
 ```
-into the environment part and set both APPLICATION_HOSTS and APPLICATION_HOST to "dawarich.YOURDOMAIN.TLD" (or whatever you went with in the tunnel section)
+into the environment part and set `APPLICATION_HOSTS : "dawarich.YOURDOMAIN.TLD"` or `APPLICATION_HOSTS : dawarich.YOURDOMAIN.TLD` (or whatever you went with in the tunnel section; both ways should work, in my case I had to use the `"` around the url)

 ## Adding the tunnel